Big Brothers Big Sisters Toronto

 About Big Brothers Big Sisters Toronto:

 In addition to one-on-one mentoring, BBBST also offers Group Mentoring programs.
-Groups of girls aged 10-14 meet weekly for the Go Girls! program, where two trained mentors present a curriculum designed to increase self-esteem, relationship skills, and conflict resolution.
+Groups of girls aged 10-14 meet weekly for the Go Girls!
+Program focused on improving self-esteem, relationship skills, and conflict resolution.
 Similarly, boys aged 11-14 participate in Game On!, which teaches boys about gender and masculinity, anti-violence, healthy minds, relationships, and problem solving.
-Young immigrants to Canada can join the Newcomers Bridging Program, where they are supported in adjusting to life in a different country.
+Young immigrants to Canada can join the Newcomers Bridging Program, which provides support in adjusting to life in a different country.
 Finally, the Pumped for Post-Secondary program provides high school students with guidance as they plan for transitioning to higher education.
+The charity reports that in 2021, group-based mentoring reached 729 children.

 My anchor